-Dr. Johnson has taught digital media and disruptive technologies courses at UCLA Anderson since 2004.
+Dr. Johnson taught digital media and disruptive technologies courses at UCLA Anderson from 2004 through 2010, and moved over to UCLA Herb Alpert School of Music in 2010.
 Until 2005, she had been Executive Director of the Entertainment and Media Management Institute.
 She created both its Executive Media and Entertainment Program as well as its Certificate Program in Entertainment/Media Management for undergraduates.
 Previously she had helped launch the Center for Management in the Information Economy and had been Director of the school's Applied Management Research/Field Study Program.

 Much of her work, both inside and outside of UCLA Anderson, focuses on technological change facing organizations.
 She consults and researches how leaders can positively impact technology change in their industries and within their organizations.
 She focuses much of her research and educational efforts around cultural industries, ranging from media to music to education.
 Her recent research explored narrative leadership within a non-profit educational organization: how leaders can affect technology-enhanced organizational change based on the routines and decision patterns within the organization.

 Dr. Johnson continues that work through the Maremel Institute as its Executive Director.
 Maremel, a for-profit consulting and research firm, works with small and large media and educational organizations to help them execute new strategies, marketing partnerships, and organizational transitions.
 She teaches in international universities' cultural industry transformation classes, including at University of Navarra (Pamplona, Spain) and Higher Colleges of Technology (Abu Dhabi, UAE).
 She also runs Maremel Media, which has produced and distributed video and audio educational media content with various partners since 2004.